General Terms and Conditions

 All personal information which a student gives to Directors will be done so in confidence and will remain exclusively with the Directors.

-1. The four year training course offers 1600 hours of study.
-We work four hours a day, Wednesday until and including Friday, 33 weeks a year.
+1. The three year training course offers 1600 hours of study.
+We work four hours a day, Wednesday until and including Saturday 1pm, 33 weeks a year.
 This leaves another 16 hours to be completed (100th week).
 This time can be used by students for an individual study project in agreement with Nadia and Ron.
 Usually we work for four weeks and then have one week off.
 There are extended holidays for spring, summer and Christmas.

 2. Besides the 1600 hours of course study, students are expected to work on themselves an hour per day outside of the training course (self practice).
 Each student receives a one hour private lesson every week.
 Half way through their training, students are expected to write a short paper (3 A4 sheets) explaining their understanding of the Alexander terms (Primary Control, inhibition, direction etc) and their understanding of the Alexander Technique in general.
 In their final year students are required to write a paper in which they apply the principles of the Alexander Technique to an activity which interests them.
 Also in the last three months of their final year, students are encouraged to begin their teaching practice by taking on two or three pupils outside of the school who they teach for a total of 10 lessons each.
 At this point students are allowed to charge a small fee and to call themselves “student teacher.”